Have you got questions about the Patient Advice and Support Service? The Frequently Asked Questions below might help.

 Yes, PASS can help you at any point in the complaints process.
 Your PASS Adviser can advise you on when you can expect to hear back from the NHS and provide you with information about what you can do next.

-Home visits can be arranged in some areas.
+Home visits can be arranged in some areas of Scotland.
 We can also be contacted by phone on 0800 917 2127 (Mon – Fri 9am – 5pm) or use our contact form.

 Yes.
 We can give you advice and information on how to do this.
 You will need to have signed authorisation, be a legal guardian or have welfare Power of Attorney (POA).